Fact: The difference between dashboards that just “look good,” and those that get adopted is subtle.

 Any easy way to tell a good story is to include 3 types of data visuals: High-level status (e.g., Your aggregate Accounts-Receivable RAG status) , Trends (e.g., Your total aging receivables compared to the same period last year), and Context (e.g., Your receivables by 30, 60, and 90+ days).
 Also, sometimes a table of the granular data will help complete the story.

-3) Visualizations should be consistent, always.
+3) Dashboard visualizations should be consistent, always.

 Every dashboard, across every department, should use a consistent structure and design.
 Dashboards for engineers should be readable by marketers and accountants.
 Refresh dates, drill-downs, and slicers should all be in consistent quadrants.
 Colors should be used with intention, NOT just to make dashboards pretty.
 Pretty colors are nice, but they’re often noisy and can crowd out the critical message.